 [root@mgmt-cass-b ~]# echo JAVA_HOME=/usr/java/jdk1.8.0_152/jre/ >> /etc/profile [root@mgmt-cass-b ~]# echo PATH=$PATH:$HOME/bin/:$JAVA_HOME/bin >> /etc/profile [root@mgmt-cass-b ~]# echo export PATH JAVA_HOME >> /etc/profile [root@mgmt-cass-b ~]# source /etc/profile [root@mgmt-cass-b ~]# echo $JAVA_HOME /usr/java/jdk1.8.0_152/jre/ [root@mgmt-cass-b ~]# java -version java version "1.8.0_152" |

-6: Install Java Cryptography Extension (JCE): JCE increase the java encryption level support.
+6: Install Java Cryptography Extension (JCE): JCE increases the Java encryption level support.

-If your cassandra node has access to internet and you have wget utility installed then JCE can be downloaded by running the following command:
+If your Cassandra node has internet access and you have the wget utility installed, then JCE can be downloaded by running the following command:

 Unzip the file by running the following command:

-Note: If you get error “unzip: command not found” then you can install the unzip by running command # yum install zip unzip -y
+Note: If you get the error “unzip: command not found,” then you can install it by running the command # yum install zip unzip -y

 Copy the unzipped JCE file to the respective directory by running the following command: